 - Organisations supporting vulnerable Lambeth residents

 We accept referrals but we may not be able to assist everyone referred to our service.
 We prioritise those with the most urgent advice needs.
-We don’t usually provide help with form filling but we will try to identify a service may be able to provide this support.

 See our benefits advice guide for information and more places to find advice on the benefits you qualify for, and how to access them.